EvelynOct/live-to-kick/README.md

 5) In your opinion, among all existing frameworks, why is the Django framework chosen as the starting point for learning software development?

+In my opinion, I think the MTV structure from Django is good to learn in software development.
+Because I think it has a clear separation, which is the Model-Template-View.
+So the data and the presentation is separated.
+Other than the MTV structure, I also this that the Django commands are not that complicated, like by using startapp we could start an app already.

+6) Do you have any feedback for the teaching assistant for Tutorial 1 that you previously completed?

+I think the tutorial 1 is clear.
+However I did encounter some problem because my phyton file wasn't auto save.
+So when I forgot to save the file before running the command in command prompt, the command and the next commands that I used becomes an error.